novix-sa/Pyplan/docs/Quick Start.md

 ![Pandas Wizards](http://img.pyplan.org/Quick_start_wizards.png)

 ### **Index**
-The Index element creates a Pandas index.
 An index is used for defining dimensions of DayaArrays and Dataframes.
+Draging an Index element creates a Pandas index of the form:

+    result = pd.Index(["Itemm 1","Item 2","Item 3"])

-They are important to be explicitly defined as this for two reasons:
+Indexes They are important to be explicitly defined as this for two reasons:
 First, it helps homogenize Dimension domain.
 That is important to guarantee that when you operate with DataArrays that share dimensions, they share the same domain.
 For example if you have an